MewsSystems/org/tech/career-framework/progress.md

 # Progress

-A competency consists of levels and skills.
+A competency consists of individual skills that are organized into multiple levels.
 There are many **skills**, for example "You test your work following relevant examples."
 That is a skill within the delivery competency on the beginner level.
 For each skill you should asses whether you posses the skill using the following scores:

 - **0 - Nope** - Not at all, meaning that you don't possess the skill.
 - **1 - Somewhat** - Having the skill somewhat, but not fully there yet or not showing that consistently.